 Progress towards achieving the Millennium Development Goals to reduce morbidity and mortality related to HIV/AIDS, malaria and other major diseases has been slow, partly because of lack of access to quality medicines and health technologies, in particular diagnostics and laboratory services.
 Antiretroviral therapy, tuberculosis treatment and anti-malarial therapy are becoming increasingly available in many resource limited settings as a result of global efforts, however, the same attention has not been given to the provision of appropriate and affordable diagnostics.

 The Millenium Development Goals simply cannot be reached unless the HIV status of more individuals in resource-limited settings can be diagnosed.
 Without diagnostic tools, safe and effective drug treatment, prevention of resistance to antiretroviral therapy, monitoring of resistance are not possible.

-The Diagnostics and Laboratory Technology team provides countries with the appropriate technical support, tools and guidance on the provision of diagnostics and laboratory services in ways which strengthen health systems consistent with the values of Primary Health Care.
+The Prequalification team - Diagnostics provides countries with the appropriate technical support, tools and guidance on the provision of diagnostics and laboratory services in ways which strengthen health systems consistent with the values of Primary Health Care.

 - Joint WHO-UNICEF-UNFPA Meeting with Manufacturers and Suppliers of Diagnostic Products, Finished Pharmaceutical Products, Active Pharmaceutical Ingredients and Vaccines, 22-25 September 2014 - UN City, Copenhagen, Denmark

 - WHO list of prequalified in vitro diagnostic products

 - Status of active applications to the prequalification of in vitro diagnostics